-nancial Education Institute prepared financial education learning pol home economics curriculum, and has been providing financial charge through its nationwide network of branch offices since March ducation learning materials.
+Sumitomo Mitsui Trust Financial Education Institute prepared financial education learning materials for the high school home economics curriculum, and has been providing financial education classes free of charge through its nationwide network of branch offices since March 2022.
+We offer financial education learning materials.

-n more about the work of Sumitomo Mitsui Trust Financial Education Institute by visiting its website at: https://mirai.smtb.jp
+Learn more about the work of Sumitomo Mitsui Trust Financial Education Institute by visiting its website at: https://mirai.smtb.jp